alpiepho/coursera_go_classes/alpiepho/Course2/week3/Quiz.md

 An object is a field of data inside a class.

-A class is a template and an object is an instance of that template.
+X - A class is a template and an object is an instance of that template.

 An object is a particular kind of class.